yuhsiang237/Order-System-Plus/README.md

 # Order-System-Plus
 The Order System is builded by front-end and back-end separation.
-The frontend is Vue3 with Typescript, and the backend is .NET Core API.
+The frontend is Vue3 with Typescript, and the backend is .NET Core API, which contains unit test to assist system work correctly.

 Backend Dev:
 ```